Study Abroad Scholarships

 The campus deadline is December and differs from the national deadline.
 Please visit the Boren Scholarship page for more details.

 Benjamin A. Gilman Undergraduate Scholarships Program provides undergraduate students with limited financial means with up to $5,000 to pursue overseas study.
 Students who plan to study Critical Need Languages and receive the Gilman Scholarship are also eligible to receive an additional $3,000 Critical Need Language Supplement from the Gilman Program.
-If you're intersted in applying for the Gilman, please contact Alisha Cardwell, Study Abroad Advisor.
+The Gilman-McCain Scholarship is open to students who are child dependents of active duty military members.
+If you're interested in applying for the Gilman, please contact your study abroad advisor.

 Application deadlines are typically in March for fall/year/summer students studying abroad and October for Spring students.